Vers le site du M�morial de la Shoah Retour � la page d'accueil g�n�rale

 Projects of the year 2004-2005: slideshows

-After the study tour, students are asked to present their project to other classes at the high school.
+After the study tour, students are asked to present their project to other classes in the high school.
 These oral interventions are most often based on slideshows made from photographs of the camp.
 Each image is the subject of a commentary, prepared with the teachers, which sheds historical light on the discovered sites and the organization of the Auschwitz complex.
-Other slideshows, involving special evaluation and monitoring, are carried out as part of the Supervised Personal Works (TPE).
+Other slideshows, involving specific evaluation and follow-up, are carried out as part of the Supervised Personal Works (TPE).

 Lycée Cordouan - Royan (17)